spacetelescope/jwst/README.md

     pip install -e .[docs]
     pip install -e .[test,docs]

+Need other useful packages in your development environment?

+    pip install ipython, flake8

 ### CRDS Setup ###

 Inside the STScI network, the pipeline works with default CRDS setup with no modifications.
 To run the pipeline outside the STScI network, CRDS must be configured by setting two environment variables: